cstewart90/minqlbot-race-plugin/README.md

 Race plugin for [minqlbot](https://github.com/MinoMino/minqlbot)

 ## Installation
 Follow the instruction on https://github.com/MinoMino/minqlbot to run the bot.
 Place race.py in python/plugins folder.
-Edit config.cfg and add race to Plugins:.
+Edit config.cfg and add race to plugins list.

 # Commands
 s in front of a command means strafe.
 Optional arguments are surrounded by square brackets.

 **!commands**
 >Show all the commands.

-**!help**
->Show a link to this page.

 **!(s)top [map]**
 >Show top 3 times for the the map.